caro46/Pipa_parva/preparing_pipa_data.md

 #contaminated: 3515509, uncontaminated: 154179566, total: 157695075
 #contamination rate: 0.022293
 ```
+Scythe seems to have resolved my k-mer issues.
+Let's use the data obtained from trimming with trimmomatic + scythe as input for quake.

 [AdapterRemoval v2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4751634/), [github page](https://github.com/MikkelSchubert/adapterremoval/), seems to be a pretty good program to try if `scythe` does not work as well as expected.
 ## Jellyfish/quake
 For some reason cannot install on sharnet whereas no issue on info...